Trump’s Border Wall May Take Funding From Schools For Military Kids

 About $800 million of the proposed $1.2 billion is slated for projects that aren’t scheduled to begin for some time, which means that the money could be used and replaced in the future.

 The military has stated that it won’t allow any funds to be shifted that are earmarked for military housing.
-Instead, its targeting elementary and middle schools, along with $13 million set aside for a “Child Development Center”, and new buildings at West Point.
+Instead, its targeting elementary and middle schools, along with $13 million set aside for a “Child Development Center,” and new buildings at West Point.

 The move has surprised some as the president has professed to love the military.
 However, he has made news this week for attacking war hero John McCain and in January he faced a backlash after going after Adm.
 William McRaven for not capturing Osama Bin Laden sooner.